b1scoito/mpv-cut/README.md

 - Chocolatey (open cmd/powershell as admin): `choco install ffmpeg-full` or `cinst ffmpeg-full`

 ## Usage
 Press the default key `C` to mark the first position, and where you desire to save, on the last position, press `C` again.
+Use `Shift+C` for cutting with a smaller file size.
+Disclaimer: This will result in way slower cutting speeds.

 ## Settings
 The settings can be changed by editing the [script](https://github.com/b1scoito/mpv-cut/blob/main/mpv_cut.lua#L7) file.